 If you are a fresher with no relevant experience in the industry, it is better to include relevant projects, assignments, or additional certifications.

-For example, include your CPA in progress on your resume along with a proper objective statement.
+For example, include your CPA in progress on your resume along with a proper resume objective statement.

-Moreover, you can also include a link to your portfolio of accounting-based side projects that you did during your education.
+Moreover, you can also include a link to your portfolio of accounting services and financial reporting provided to individual clients.

 These accounting-related accomplishments will provide the employer with evidence of your passion for the CPA role.

 The education section is viewed by almost every recruiter.
 Not only that, but the ATS also scans relevant education when searching for resumes.